pascalopitz/unoffical-sonos-controller-for-linux/README.md

 ## Thanks to other projects

-- I ported nearly all of https://github.com/bencevans/node-sonos/ so that it worked in chrome, and made minor modifications.
+- Because this started out as chrome app, I originally ported nearly all of https://github.com/bencevans/node-sonos/ so that it worked in chrome, and made minor modifications.
   Also made it into an ES6 code base where it was easy to do.
+  Then, for version 0.2.0 I have removed the ported/modified code and am now using node-sonos vanilla.

 - The web interface markup and css is poached from https://github.com/jishi/node-sonos-web-controller/